Why are we here?

 Armed conflict | Access to healthcare

-Doctors Without Borders (MSF) provides medical care to Malian refugees and host communities in Mauritania, and in the last three months of 2016 saw the biggest influx of refugees since 2013.
+Doctors Without Borders (MSF) continued to provide emergency medical care to Malian refugees and host communities in Mauritania until December 2018.